 Day 20- We come to know more of Christ as our life's sufficiency only by way of our needs.
 When we find our life lacking in some grace then we turn to Christ within and look to Him for the supply.
 We refuse to act ourselves and we look to Him to do so.
 Then we enter into the action that He initiates.
 Christ in me will be humble or patient or loving and everything else I need.
 The Life of God is only given to us in His Son.

 1 John 5:11,12

 Day 21- There is need for us to let the Lord Jesus take over our entire life.
-This means our physical body and our soul (mind, will and emotions) as well as our spirit.
+This means our physical body, our soul (mind, will and emotions), as well as our spirit.
 If we don't, there will be a constant tug of war.
 The Holy Spirit will be prompting us from within while Satan will be pulling at us from without.
 This is the main reason so many Christians are miserable.
 There can be only one Lord and master.

-Day 22- There is a law at work in our old nature that seems to almost force us to do the wrong thing naturally.
-Paul speaks of this as the law of sin and death.
+Day 22- There is a law at work in our old nature that seems to force us to do the wrong thing naturally.
+Paul speaks of this principle as the "law of sin".

 Romans 7: 21, 23

 For example, gravity is a law that exerts its power over all physical substances.
 When I drop my keys gravity occurs naturally and the keys start to fall.
 But if my hand reaches out to catch them then the keys stop falling.
 Gravity is still at work but a power stronger than gravity (my hand) takes over to keep them from falling.

 Day 23- God delivers us from the unrelenting law of sin and death by introducing another more powerful law - "the law of the Spirit of life in Christ Jesus."